ibm-cloud-docs/schematics/faqs.md

    ibm = ">= 1.6" // Error !! version unavailable.
    ibm = ">= 1.7.0" // Execute against latest version
    ibm = "== 1.8.0" // Executes v1.8.0.
-   ibm = ">= 1.9.0" // Executes v1.9.0, also executes against latest version, currently, it is v1.10.0, in future it can be higher version.
+   ibm = ">= 1.9.0" // Executes against latest version, currently, it is v1.10.0, in future it can be higher version.
   }
 }